ospalh/anki-addons/_posts/2013-05-07-Lean_browser_qa.md

 The functionallity of this add-on has been added to the [Replay button on card](Play_button.html) add-on.
 There is no need to install this add-on when the play button add-on is used, too.

+<blockquote class="nb">This is an Anki 2.0 plugin.
+I think i will
+publish a 2.1 version after i have updated the play button addon.</blockquote>